 Lotus flower since centuries has been a symbol of beauty, peace, purity, and non-attachment.
 The flower is widely depicted in Hinduism and Buddhism.
 Hence, this exotic flower is the national flower of India and Vietnam.

-Picture – Lotus lake on the way to Shivanasamudra
+Picture – Lake on the way to Shivanasamudra

 Lotus is an aquatic perennial, very popular in beatifying water gardens.